 Nicaise le Febvre, not to be confused with Nicolas le Fevre, was another well-known french seventeenth-century iatrochemist.
 Neglecting his Traitè de la Chymie, Paris 1660, might be a mistake.
 I consider this book indispensable to tying ancient chemistry to Alchemy.
 Here is a unique laboratory tool: the egg inside the egg.

-As usual, my translation from original french in quotation marks.
-My comments in normal.
+As usual, my translation from the original french is in quotation marks:

-Even if Nicaise le Fevre does mean a generic fixation, the representation of this tool, as said above, is a unique.
+The representation of this tool, as said above, is unique.
 I don’t mean to add anything, but to end my translation:

-“…..there is also the image of an egg which is enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.
+“… there is also the image of an egg enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.

-As the naive description of all these vessels cannot be written, and the demonstration is by far more helpful than the reading, one may look at the picture before this chapter, where can see the rendering which might be used as a model.”
+As the naive description of all these vessels cannot be written, and the demonstration is far more helpful than the reading, one may look at the picture before this chapter, where one can see the rendering that might be used as a model.”

-We can se what Nicaise le Fevre defines and renders as Philosophic Egg, participating the nature of the Pelican (3), on the left, numbered 8.
-Mind that the kind of “pendant” apparently hanging like a necklace on the flask’s neck numbered as 9 at the top of the page, is rigorously inside the vessel and not around the external neck of the same vessel.
-Which, indeed, make the thing rather difficult to be understood and practiced.
+We can see what Nicaise le Fevre defines and renders as Philosophic Egg, participating like the Pelican (3) on the left, number 8.
+Mind that the kind of “pendant” hanging like a necklace on the flask’s neck numbered nine at the top of the page is rigorously inside the vessel and not around the external neck of the same vessel.
+Which, indeed, makes the thing rather difficult to be understood and practiced.

 - Canseliet, the Art of Music & Weight ;